 Press the folded strip with an iron to set the creases and slowly pull the tool away from the iron, moving the iron along the folded strip.
 If you iron with your dominant hand and pull the tool away with your other hand you should find that a smooth, continuous movement works best.

-How to make bias strips with a bias maker
+How to make strips with a bias bar

 Push the rounded end of the bias bar inside the fabric tube (it will be snug) (Fig 6).
 Turn the tube so the seam lies flat on the bar and press with an iron.
 If your strip is a long one, keep threading the tube on to the bar and pressing, slipping the pressed section off the other end.
 Once the bar is fully removed press the seam again to flatten it further.